kelseyshiba/kelseyshiba.github.io/_posts/2020-06-25-building_a_sinatra_application_tips_and_tricks.markdown

 ```
 use Rack::MethodOverride
 ```
+This is the piece that allows your POST => patch/delete functions to work.

 Also, when and if you decide to use Sinatra Flash, be sure to do the following steps: